Final Destination

 Final Destination is an American horror franchise owned by Warner Bros.
 Entertainment through New Line Cinema.
-It includes six films, ten novels, and two comic books.
+It includes six films, nine novels, and two comic books.
 It is based on an unused spec script by Jeffrey Reddick, originally written for the television series The X-Files.
-The plots involve a group of people who escape death after a visionary has a premonition of an impending disaster.
-After avoiding their foretold fate, the survivors are later killed one by one in a series of bizarre accidents caused by an unseen force, often identified as Death itself, which sets off intricate chains of events resembling Rube Goldberg machines.
-The visionary then interprets omens in an effort to prevent further deaths.
+The series centers on groups of people who survive a disaster after one individual receives a premonition warning them of the event.
+The survivors are then killed one by one in a series of elaborate, Rube Goldberg machine–like accidents orchestrated by an unseen force, often identified as Death, leading the remaining survivors to seek ways of escaping their predetermined fates.
+A seventh film is in early development.

 In addition to the films, a novel series consisting of six original stories and novelizations of the first three films was published throughout 2005 and 2006 by Black Flame.
 A one-shot comic book titled Final Destination: Sacrifice was released alongside select DVDs of Final Destination 3 in 2006, and a comic book series titled Final Destination: Spring Break was published by Zenescope Entertainment in 2007.

 The franchise has been praised for its innovative premise, with Death itself being a villain instead of the usual slasher figure, and the creativity of the convoluted yet tense death sequences.